Rockwell City, Iowa: Life Magazine feature

-In 1958, Rockwell City resident Barry Wichmann, noted for his IQ of 162 Wichmann's school lacked the resources to fully meet his needs, and his high intelligence led to frequent bouts of loneliness.
+In 1958, Rockwell City resident Barry Wichmann was recognized for his IQ of 162 Wichmann's school lacked the resources to fully meet his needs, and his high intelligence led to frequent bouts of loneliness.
 He also suffered from dyscalculia, a learning disability similar to dyslexia.
 He eventually moved to Winchester, Virginia, where he finished high school and went on to obtain a PhD in clinical psychology from James Madison University.

 Arts and culture

 Annual events

 Since 2009, Rockwell City has hosted the annual "Sweet Corn Daze" festival, which typically takes place on the first weekend in August and includes a parade, various events, and vendors.

 Rockwell City also hosts the annual Calhoun County Expo, Calhoun County's county fair.
 Rockwell City was selected as the location for the county fair in a county-wide election in 1980.
 Prior to that time, Calhoun County had two county fairs, one in Rockwell City and one in neighboring Manson.
 A 1979 state law, however, required counties to select a single county fair to be the "Official State Fair" which necessitated the vote and consolidation of county fairs in Calhoun County (among other Iowa counties).